rudism/ficdown/Ficdown.Parser.Tests/TestStories/TheRobotKing.md

 ### About the Gate

 "Ahh, yes, the gate," says the Master Janitor Robot.
 "Quite a clever contraption.
-There's a scanner attached that looks for a special device that's sewn into the [uniform I gave you|uniform that employees here wear](?uniform).[ As I said, you'll want to head up there now to start cleaning room 13.](?started-job)"
+There's a scanner attached that looks for a special device that's sewn into the [uniform I gave you|uniform that employees here wear](?uniform).
+[As I said, you'll want to head up there now to start cleaning room 13.](?started-job)"

 ### Started Job

-"Ready to get going?" says the Master Janitor Robot.
+["Like I said before, your|"Ready to get going?" says the Master Janitor Robot.
 He continues before you have a chance to answer.
 "Good, good.
-Your first job will be to clean room 13 in the living quarters.
+Your](?started-job) first job will be to clean room 13 in the living quarters.
 That's where the Robot King keeps all of his spare robes and crowns.
 There's a janitor's closet right next to that room where you can get a mop to clean the floors, and a duster to dust off the crowns."

 The Master Janitor Robot scratches his chin for a moment, then resumes pacing back and forth and muttering to himself.